retoc71586/Moir4e/README.md

 # Moir4e
 2022 Machine Perception project 2 - Human Motion Prediction

+You can find all info regarding the architecture in the project report.
+The dct_att_gcn model scored 1st on the public leaderboard achieving state of the art performance.

 To train dct att gcn model on cluster:
 ``` $ bsub -n 6 -W 4:00 -o model_dct_att_gcn -R "rusage[mem=1024, ngpus_excl_p=1]" python train.py ```